 2021 Jeep Concept Vehicles at Easter Jeep Safari

-Jeep Debuts Concept Vehicles for 2021 at Easter Jeep Safari
+Moab Hosts Jeep Concept Vehicles for 2021 at Easter Jeep Safari

 On Monday, April 5, Jeep debuted their concept vehicles for 2021.
 Select media were invited to meet at an undisclosed location to experience the new Jeep concept vehicles and builds.
 Following coordinates given, we all met in the hills of Moab, Utah, with excitement on our faces to see what Jeep brought out to show off.
 Participants got the chance to hear about the ideas behind the builds from Head of Jeep Exterior Design Mark Allen, and Vice President, Jeep Brand North America Jim Morrison.
 We also got the chance to test drive them around a closed course of authentic Moab terrain.